-Whitelist Kernel Extensions: Kernel extensions (also known as “KEXTs”) let developers load code dynamically into the macOS Kernel.
+Allow Kernel Extensions: Kernel extensions (also known as “KEXTs”) let developers load code dynamically into the macOS Kernel.
 This grants access to internal Kernel interfaces, allowing complex apps (such as virtualization applications and hypervisors like Parallels or VMware Fusion) to function properly.
-To whitelist kernel extensions, IT simply decides which kernel extensions should be allowed to run (especially when the extensions relate to third-party programs).
-The ones that are approved are considered whitelisted.
+To allow kernel extensions, IT simply decides which kernel extensions should be allowed to run (especially when the extensions relate to third-party programs).
+The ones that are approved are considered allowed.

 BYOD: A “bring your own device” policy is exactly what it sounds like; it gives employees the option to use their own devices at work.
 This can save businesses a lot of money that would typically go into hardware, and employees tend to like having the freedom to pick their own tech.
 On the other hand, it poses quite a few security challenges.
 As we’ll see later in this guide, Apple has taken some steps to make BYOD safer and more convenient for everyone involved.